When did Digital Forensics Start?

 It was over 35 years ago back in 1984 when investigators and officers first started looking into the field that we now know as digital forensics.
 However, it was not until the 1990s that forensic technicians were able to use computers to develop and perfect the various systems that are used today within the field.

 Although digital forensics has clearly been around for some time now, it is still only relatively new to private investigators.
 That being said, its uptake is increasing rapidly with many private investigators possessing a passion for new and cutting edge investigative approaches and techniques for the purpose of both surveillance and research.
+Private investigators offer a wide variety of services including accident investigation, fire investigation, and more.
 It is at digital forensics that the two separate elements of surveillance and research collide with one another.